 This makes it hard to recommend unless you’re specifically looking for the herbal ingredients you find in this thyroid supplement.

-Thyroid supplements help support the function of your thyroid, which is a relatively obscure organ that plays a critical role in regulating your weight, mood, and energy levels.
+Thyroid supplements help give your body the nutrients it needs to support the function of your thyroid.
+The thyroid is a relatively obscure organ that plays a critical role in regulating your weight, mood, and energy levels.